Surgical critical care

 Rotations are designed to provide exposure to a range of pathology and critical surgical disease.
 This includes dedicated time in burn surgery and trauma and acute care surgery.
-Fellows will also be involved in critical care consultation for patients on the neurosurgery, orthopedic, otorhinolaryngology, urology, gynecology, and cardiothoracic surgery.
+Fellows will also be involved in critical care consultation for patients on the neurosurgery, orthopedic, vascular, transplant, surgical oncology, gastrointestinal surgery and thoracic surgery.

 The Department of Surgery strongly embraces surgeons being involved with all aspects of critical care management and this philosophy is an underlying principle of the fellowship.

-Fellows will work with residents in the Department of Surgery and be responsible for some resident teaching and administrative duties.
+Fellows will work with residents from Surgery, Emergency Medicine and other surgical specialties and be responsible for some resident teaching and administrative duties.

 We believe that operative experience is valuable in the training of the Surgical Critical Care fellow.
 Fellows will take a limited amount of Trauma and Acute Care Surgery call where, as they gain experience, they will then be given the opportunity to work as junior attendings with experienced faculty present as needed.

 Interested fellows are encouraged to participate in both basic science and clinical research.
 The Department of Surgery operates laboratory facilities at both the Sacramento and Davis campuses.
-Complete operating room facilities are available for research endeavors and all of the faculty members have ongoing research programs.
+Complete operating room facilities are available for research endeavors.
 The research facility at UC Davis Medical Center opened in 1993 and has the capability for cell culture and sophisticated biochemical and immunologic assays as well as large animal facilities including primate studies.
 Collaborative efforts with basic scientists both at the Sacramento and Davis campuses are possible.
 The large number of critically ill and injured patients offers unique clinical research opportunities.